PingOne Advanced Identity Cloud

 • For AD FS, reset the client secret for the application group.

-2. Add a new secret version to the ESV secret using the value of the new federation provider secret from the previous step.
+1. Add a new secret version to the ESV secret using the value of the new federation IdP secret from the previous step.
 Learn more in Update an ESV referenced by a configuration placeholder.

-4. A super administrator is a tenant administrator with elevated permissions for configuring tenant administrators and tenant federation.
-Refer to Types of administrators.
+1. A super administrator is a tenant administrator with elevated permissions for configuring tenant administrators and federated tenant access.
+Learn more in Types of administrators.